 You could leave a bequests to help fund koala conservation in the Northern Rivers.
 As an independent, not-for-profit organisation, Friends of Koala relies upon community support for its continued existence.
 As well as care of sick and injured koalas, Friends of Koala plays an active role in promoting habitat restoration in the Northern Rivers region and supports research, in particular in the prevalence of disease in koala populations and in mapping current koala populations and their distribution.

-A bequest is for those who value the work Friends of Koala does for the hundreds of koalas received in the care centre each year.
+A bequest is for those who value the work Friends of Koala does for the hundreds of koalas rescued and rehabilitated by us each year.
 A gift in your will to Friends of Koala will support the aid, assistance, protection and welfare of these iconic Australian animals.